OrthoPediatrics (NASDAQ:KIDS) Posts Quarterly Earnings Results, Misses Expectations By $0.46 EPS

-OrthoPediatrics (NASDAQ:KIDS) issued its quarterly earnings results on Thursday.
-The company reported ($0.73) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.27) by ($0.46), MarketWatch Earnings reports.
-OrthoPediatrics had a negative net margin of 34.26% and a negative return on equity of 11.57%.
+OrthoPediatrics (NASDAQ:KIDS) posted its quarterly earnings results on Thursday.
+The company reported ($0.73) earnings per share for the quarter, missing the consensus estimate of ($0.27) by ($0.46), MarketWatch Earnings reports.
+OrthoPediatrics had a negative return on equity of 11.57% and a negative net margin of 34.26%.

+Separately, Zacks Investment Research downgraded OrthoPediatrics from a “hold” rating to a “sell” rating in a research note on Friday.
+One investment analyst has rated the stock with a sell rating and three have issued a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average target price of $53.00.

-In related news, EVP Gregory A. Odle sold 8,193 shares of the business’s stock in a transaction that occurred on Monday, March 1st.
-The shares were sold at an average price of $55.88, for a total transaction of $457,824.84.
-Following the completion of the transaction, the executive vice president now owns 64,288 shares in the company, valued at $3,592,413.44.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Bernie B. Berry III sold 699 shares of the company’s stock in a transaction that occurred on Thursday, February 25th.
-The shares were sold at an average price of $57.00, for a total transaction of $39,843.00.
-Following the completion of the sale, the director now directly owns 32,481 shares of the company’s stock, valued at approximately $1,851,417.
+In other OrthoPediatrics news, EVP Gregory A. Odle sold 3,750 shares of the stock in a transaction on Wednesday, December 23rd.
+The stock was sold at an average price of $46.19, for a total transaction of $173,212.50.
+Following the sale, the executive vice president now directly owns 79,981 shares in the company, valued at approximately $3,694,322.39.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, CEO Mark C. Throdahl sold 7,349 shares of the stock in a transaction on Thursday, February 4th.
+The shares were sold at an average price of $50.18, for a total value of $368,772.82.
+Following the sale, the chief executive officer now owns 164,208 shares in the company, valued at $8,239,957.44.
 The disclosure for this sale can be found here.
-Insiders sold 51,436 shares of company stock valued at $2,762,620 in the last quarter.
-33.60% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders have sold 51,436 shares of company stock worth $2,762,620.
+Company insiders own 33.60% of the company’s stock.

-Separately, Zacks Investment Research downgraded shares of OrthoPediatrics from a “hold” rating to a “sell” rating in a research report on Friday.
-One research analyst has rated the stock with a sell rating and three have assigned a buy rating to the stock.
-The stock has an average rating of “Buy” and a consensus target price of $53.00.

 OrthoPediatrics Corp., a medical device company, designs, develops, and markets anatomically appropriate implants and devices for the treatment of children with orthopedic conditions in the United States and internationally.
 The company offers trauma and deformity correction products; scoliosis procedures for the treatment of spinal deformity; and sports medicine and other products.